-On 2014-MAY-28, Justice Kennedy asked for briefs to be submitted to him by JUN-02.
+On 2014-MAY-28, Justice Kennedy asked for briefs to be submitted to him on or before JUN-02.
 Although he has the authority to decide such appeals himself, he involved all of the other eight Justices of the Supreme Court.
 2 On JUN-04, the Court issued a one-sentence ruling denying NOM's request for a stay.
 It states:

 "The application for stay presented to Justice Kennedy and by him referred to the Court is denied."
 3

-The Supreme Court does not have any obligation to give reasons why they deny a petition or an appeal.
+The Supreme Court does not have any obligation to cite reasons why they deny a petition or an appeal.